kristiantoyanuar/spring-boot-example/README.md

 **Configure**

-Open `application.properties` and change the database url, username and password to your local database
+Open `application.properties` located on `modules/api/src/main/resources/` and change the database url, username and password to your local database

 **Install**